 The abstract acts as the second major section of the document and typically begins on the second page of the paper.
-It follows directly after the title page and precedes the main body of the paper.
+It follows directly after the title page and precedes the table of contents and/or main body of the paper.

-The abstract is a succinct, single-paragraph summary of your paper’s purpose, main points, method, findings, and conclusions, and is often recommended to be written after the rest of your paper has been completed.
+The abstract is a succinct, single-paragraph summary of your paper’s purpose, main points, method, findings, and conclusions.
+It is often written after the rest of your paper has been completed.

 How should the abstract page be formatted?